Language selection

 Filing corrections

-30. A correction filed under section 32.2 of the Act within the prescribed 90-day period can be made on a properly completed form B2 pursuant to the relevant legislative authority (e.g., subsection 32.2(1), subsection 32.2(2), subsection 32.2(6)).
-For more information on the coding and completion of the form B2, refer to Memorandum D17-2-1, The Coding, Submission and Processing of Form B2 Canada Customs Adjustment Request.
-For more information on how to file an adjustment request under the Customs Self-Assessment (CSA) program, refer to Memorandum D23-3-1, Customs Self-Assessment Program for Importers.
+30. A correction filed under section 32.2 of the Act within the prescribed 90-day period can be made on a properly completed Customs Accounting Declaration (CAD) pursuant to the relevant legislative authority (e.g., subsection 32.2(1), subsection 32.2(2), subsection 32.2(6)).
+For more information on the coding and completion of the CAD, refer to Memorandum D17-2-1: Adjusting Commercial Accounting Declarations.
+For more information on how to file an adjustment request under the Customs Self-Assessment (CSA) program, refer to Memorandum D23-3-1: Customs Self-Assessment Program for Importers.

-32. The form B2 is submitted to a CBSA office based on the location of the release.
-For more information, refer to Memorandum D17-2-1, The Coding, Submission and Processing of Form B2 Canada Customs Adjustment Request.
+32. The completed CAD is to be submitted to a CBSA office based on the location of the release of the goods.
+For more information, refer to Memorandum D17-2-1: Adjusting Commercial Accounting Declarations.

-33. The date that a form B2 is sent by registered mail or by courier, or the date that it is delivered by hand to a CBSA office, is deemed to be the date of filing for the purposes of the prescribed periods under section 32.2 of the Act.
+33. The date that a CAD is either completed in the CBSA Assessment and Revenue Management (CARM) system, sent by registered mail or by courier, or delivered by hand to a CBSA office is deemed to be the date of filing for the purposes of the prescribed periods under section 32.2 of the Act.

-34. When the last day of the prescribed 90-day period referred to in this memorandum falls on a Saturday, Sunday or holiday, the final day for filing a form B2 will be the first business day following the 90th day.
+34. When the last day of the prescribed 90-day period referred to in this memorandum falls on a Saturday, Sunday or holiday, the final day for filing the completed CAD will be the first business day following the Saturday, Sunday, or holiday.

 Subsequent corrections

-35. After a correction has been made, for particular goods and for a specific trade program (origin, tariff classification or valuation), an importer might find that a subsequent correction is necessary.
-Such subsequent corrections must be made under section 32.2 of the Act, within the prescribed 90-day period and within four years of the date the goods were accounted for under subsection 32(1), (3), or (5) of the Act.
-Those subsequent corrections will be treated as if they were a re-determination under paragraph 59(1)(a) of the Act.
+35. After a correction has been made, or a refund has been granted, for particular goods and for a specific trade program (origin, tariff classification or valuation), an importer might determine that subsequent corrections are necessary following the receipt of new information.
+These subsequent corrections must be made under section 32.2 of the Act, within 90 days following the receipt of the new information and within four years following the date the goods were accounted for under subsection 32(1), (3), or (5) of the Act.
+Subsequent corrections will be treated as if they were a re-determination made under paragraph 59(1)(a) of the Act.

-Example: An importer notices that an error was made as the prices invoiced for the goods are in fact higher than the amounts declared to the CBSA.
-The importer is also aware that year-end transfer price adjustments will be made in respect of the same goods.
-In this case, the importer must make the correction to the declaration within 90 days following the initial date of reason to believe (invoiced prices higher than declared) under section 32.2 of the Act, and will have to make a subsequent correction related to the new information (year-end transfer price adjustment) within 90 days following the date this information became available as per section 32.2 of the Act.
+Example: An importer notices that an error was made as the invoiced prices for the goods are in fact higher than the amounts initially declared to the CBSA.
+The importer is also aware that year-end transfer price adjustments will be made on the same goods.
+In this case, the importer must correct the declarations within 90 days following the initial date of reason to believe (date where they became aware that the invoiced prices were higher than those declared) under section 32.2 of the Act, and will have to make subsequent corrections based on the new information (year-end transfer price adjustment) within 90 days following the date the information became available as per section 32.2 of the Act.

 Re-determination or further re-determination